 There are several conditions that must be in place before a physician may use forceps for delivery.
 These standards of care include the following:

 - The membranes must be ruptured.

 - The presentation and position (including head position and tilt) of the baby must be known.
 If any of these are uncertain, an ultrasound should be performed prior to forceps use.
-The fetal size must have been estimated, showing adequate dimensions.
+Additionally, the fetal size must have been estimated, showing acceptable dimensions.

 - The mother’s bladder must be empty.